Zaeem-Nadeem/Zaeem-Nadeem/README.md

 # 💫 About Me:
-<br>- 🔭 I’m currently working at ForthLogic as a Software Engineer Intern  <br>- 💻 I have hands-on experience with the MERN Stack (MongoDB, Express.js, React.js, Node.js)  <br>- 👯 I’m looking to collaborate on real-world full-stack projects and open-source contributions  <br>- 🌱 I’m currently exploring DevOps, CI/CD, and cloud deployment (like Vercel, Netlify, and Render)  <br>- 🤔 Ask me about React, Redux Toolkit, MongoDB, or building responsive UIs with Tailwind CSS  <br>- 📫 Reach me at: [LinkedIn - Zaeem Nadeem](https://www.linkedin.com/in/zaeem-nadeem)  <br>- ⚡ Fun fact: I love turning creative UI ideas into functional and dynamic web apps!
+<br>- 🔭 I’m currently working at ForthLogic as a Software Engineer Intern  <br>- 💻 I have hands-on experience with the MERN Stack (MongoDB, Express.js, React.js, Node.js)  <br>- 👯 I’m looking to collaborate on real-world full-stack projects and open-source contributions  <br>- 🌱 I’m currently exploring DevOps, CI/CD, and cloud deployment (like Vercel, Netlify, and Render)  <br>- 🤔 Ask me about React, Redux Toolkit, MongoDB, or building responsive UIs with Tailwind CSS   <br>- ⚡ Fun fact: I love turning creative UI ideas into functional and dynamic web apps!

 ## 🌐 Socials: